revilowaldow/BITC/Sessions/2025/07 27 - Session 49.md

 Next time:
-What the fuck does heliotropic bronze do
+What the fuck does heliotropic bronze do?